BlenderDefender/BlenderDefender/README.md

 In 4 years, when we're all living a regular life again, I want to have grown and established my YouTube channel and my free Addons.
 I also hope to have started living my vision with the help of the Blender Community.

 From an artistic point of view, I desire to have worked on multiple projects.
 Private and small GIMP-Projects, as well as medium and bigger Blender-Projects.
-From a programmer point of view, I want to have a good knowledge so I can program for <a href="https://www.blender.org/" target="_blank">Blender.</a>
+From a programmer point of view, I want to have a good knowledge so I can program for [Blender.](https://www.blender.org/)

 # My Addons and GitHub repositories: